 - Lastly, the FAA will use this system to ensure safety of the National Airspace System (NAS).

-For authorizations under in Public Law 112-95, § 333 and 14 CFR Part 107, incomplete submission of information through the USS (and ultimately to FAA through LAANC) will result in a delay in receiving an authorization or denial of the requested authorization.
+For authorizations under in Public Law 112-95, § 333 and its implementing regulation at 14 CFR Part 107 and 49 U.S.C. § 44809(a), incomplete submission of information through the USS (and ultimately to FAA through LAANC) will result in a delay in receiving an authorization or denial of the requested authorization.

 Submission of additional information to the USS that is not required by the FAA is not required by law, and if provided, will not be submitted to the FAA.
 Refer to the USS for the basis for requiring the submission of any other information for their use of non-FAA related services.